GamesCreed

 Bright Memory: Infinite is a fun experience, yes, but a brief and inconsistent one.

 Making a video game is no easy task.
 As for movies, gaming is a collaborative medium.
-Therefore, when a single person can achieve a game on par with AAA productions, in terms of visuals, and gameplay, it is often something to be celebrated.
-Such is the case of Bright Memory, a game that impacted the indie landscape in 2019.
-Yes, it was only 40 minutes long but the early access game we were given was a technical feat that passed for an actual AAA game.
+Therefore, when a single person can achieve a game on par with AAA productions, in terms of visuals and gameplay, it is often something to be celebrated.
+Such is the case with Bright Memory, a game that impacted the indie landscape in 2019.
+Yes, it was only 40 minutes long, but the early access game we were given was a technical feat that passed for an actual AAA game.

 Bright Memory: Infinite, Shelia, PC, Review, Gameplay, Screenshots, Female Character, GamesCreed